g1eny0ung/hugo-theme-dream/docs/post-as-image.md

 This is an **Experimental Feature**.

-In a single post page, the post's top right corner has a save icon.
+You will find a label named `Save as image` In your single post page.

-When you click this icon, your post's screenshot will be downloaded.
+Click it, the post's screenshot will be downloaded.